 Satisfied the processors were stable, he moved to the driver’s console and sat down to watch the road.
 The processors would last for a couple of days before they needed to be moved to a permanent power supply.
 There were tech fences in Rhyne who’d take them off his hands and always paid a fair price.

 “Scan ahead as far as you can.
 Tell me if you see anybody,” Avril told the AI.

-A drone on the roof next to the laser-cannon clicked as it disconnected.
+A drone on the roof next to the laser-cannons clicked as it disconnected.
 A square appeared on the windscreen with the feed from the drone’s camera.
 Avril watched it for a moment as the drone sped ahead.
 The empty road passed hypnotically through the feed.

 Avril relaxed into the soft leather of the driver’s seat.

 He reached toward the dashboard to start a call to Ethan but hesitated.
 I already know what you’ll say, Avril thought.
 You’ll start by asking what I did.
 You won’t mean to, but you won’t be able to stop yourself.
 Next, you’ll tell me to get some distance, prepare an ambush, fight, and repeat.

 They’d been through enough together over the years that Avril understood how Ethan operated.